HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 The interest of site owners in understanding and analyzing user behavior is not malicious on its own, but the widespread and relatively behind-the-scenes nature of web analytics raises valid concerns, and users, companies, and lawmakers have taken notice in recent years with privacy regulation such as [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) in Europe and the [CCPA](https://en.wikipedia.org/wiki/California_Consumer_Privacy_Act) in California.
 Ensuring that developers handle user data responsibly, treat the user respectfully, and are transparent with what data is collected is key to keeping analytics the most popular third-party category and maintaining the symbiotic nature of analyzing user behavior to deliver future user value.

 The top-heavy concentration of script execution is great for the potential impact of performance improvements, but less exciting for the privacy ramifications.
 29% of _all_ script execution time across the web is just from scripts on domains owned by Google or Facebook.
-That’s a very large percentage of CPU time that is controlled by just two entities.
-It’s critical to ensure that the same privacy protections held to analytics providers be applied in these other ad, social, and developer utility categories as well.
+That's a very large percentage of CPU time that is controlled by just two entities.
+It's critical to ensure that the same privacy protections held to analytics providers be applied in these other ad, social, and developer utility categories as well.

 ### Security

-While the topic of security is covered more in-depth in a [separate chapter](./security), the security implications of introducing external dependencies to your site go hand-in-hand with privacy concerns.
+While the topic of security is covered more in-depth in the [Security](./security) chapter, the security implications of introducing external dependencies to your site go hand-in-hand with privacy concerns.
 Allowing third parties to execute arbitrary JavaScript effectively provides them with complete control over your page.
 When a script can control the DOM and `window`, it can do everything.
 Even if code has no security concerns it can introduce a single point of failure [which has been recognized as a potential problem for some time now](https://www.stevesouders.com/blog/2010/06/01/frontend-spof/).

 [Self-hosting third-party content](https://csswizardry.com/2019/05/self-host-your-static-assets/) addresses some of the concerns mentioned here - and others.
 Additionally with browsers increasingly [partitioning HTTP caches](https://chromestatus.com/feature/5730772021411840) the benefits of loading directly from the third-party are increasingly questionable.
 Perhaps this is a better way to consume third-party content for many use cases, even if it makes measuring its impact more difficult.